 Carolina studied Communications and Public Relations at San Jose State University before working in Marketing, Public Relations and Global Packaging.

-Among Carolina’s favorite things are cooking, planning events and activities with friends and family, supporting her husband’s innovative ideas and spending as much time as possible with her kids and loved ones.
+Among Carolina’s favorite things are painting, cooking, planning events and activities with friends and family, supporting her husband’s innovative ideas and spending as much time as possible with her kids and loved ones.